 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
+See my disclaimer for more information.
 This allows me to keep the site up to date and expand on resources.
-Thanks for reading!

-Flights from Puerto Vallarta to Guadalajara
+Overview: Getting from Puerto Vallarta to Guadalajara

 It’s a scenic flight passing over the Bay of Banderas, the Sierra Madre mountains, and into Guadalajara.

 Driving takes about five hours, so it’s not a huge difference.

-Puerto Vallarta to Guadalajara Drive
+Driving from Puerto Vallarta to Guadalajara

 Renting a car from Puerto Vallarta is relatively cheap and can be a safe and enjoyable way to see more of the country.